tumagonx/nwjs_docs_old/About-Node.js-server-side-script-in-nw.js.md

 ### Template Engine

 For template engine, node.js developers have always been comfortable with rendering at server side and then sending the result to clients.
-In node-webkit everything is client side, you don't need to render the template and then feed it to node-webkit, you could just render everything after the page is loaded.
+In NW.js everything is client side, you don't need to render the template and then feed it to NW.js, you could just render everything after the page is loaded.

 The basic idea is: use the template engine to generate contents on the fly, and then append dynamic contents into the DOM. like this: